-Working in Social Services – The Essential Skills Webinar
+On-demand Webinar: Working in Social Services – The Essential Skills

 Vicki Enns, MMFT, RMFT

-Whether working in the role of general helper, counsellor or administrator, there are key areas that are essential to providing helpful, collaborative and ethical services.
-This webinar discusses the fundamental understanding and skills required for working with people in a helping capacity.
-Core areas discussed for introductory skill-building are: communication, listening, service coordination, ethics, diversity and promoting helper resilience.
-Building awareness in these areas works toward reducing employee burnout and turnover while also improving service delivery.
+Whether someone is working as a general helper, counsellor, or administrator, there are key areas that are essential to providing helpful, collaborative, and ethical services.
+This webinar provides the fundamental understanding and skills required for working with people in a helping capacity.
+Participants will learn core skills in the areas of communication, listening, service coordination, ethics, diversity, and promoting helper resilience.
+These insights will help to reduce employee burnout and turnover while also improving service delivery.

 Not from the USA?
 Use our currency converting tool to help calculate exchange rates from your country.Currency Converter